koushiknoah77/Linea-Shield/README.md

 Go to your Infura account and generate an API key.

-Open the .env file in the project folder.
+Open the script.js file in the project folder.

 Replace the value of INFURA_API_KEY with your personal API key, like this:

-env
-Copy code
 INFURA_API_KEY=your-api-key-here
 Save the file.